 The great thing about Indian street food is that it’s available just about any hour of the day.
-It’s also very safe to eat.
+And, it’s also very safe to eat.
 Just look for the street food stalls that have a lot of people at them, as those will usually be the best and most hygienic stalls.
 Know that the food on the street is usually much spicier than the Indian food that you will find in restaurants.

 Your Guide To The Best Indian Street Food

 Jhal Muri is a spicy puffed rice snack with traditional Bengali ingredients like mustard oil, tamarind sauce and vegetables.
 It is Kolkata’s favorite Indian street food snack, and it has a nice balance of sweet, salty, tart and spicy flavors.

 Jalebis are found in Varanasi.
 They are sticky spirals of wheat flour that are deep-fried and soaked in a sugar syrup.
 They have a chewy texture, and the best ones have rose-water added to the sugar syrup.

 Samosas are probably the most popular Indian street food that you will find.
 They are fried pastries with a spicy filling.
 They are usually vegetarian (commonly filled with potatoes) and served with a delicious spicy mint sauce.